 The second generation of Boston Expressionist artists is well represented in the permanent collection, and the historical art of New England is an area of strength, including works by Frank Benson, Mary B. Call, J. J. Enneking, Walter Gay, Gaston Lachaise, William Trost Richards, Abbott H. Thayer, and Charles Woodbury.

 The museum is open according to the academic calendar.

-4 decades of printmaking including airy landscapes, intimate domestic interiors and more
+Celebrates 40 years of works including airy landscapes, intimate domestic interiors and still lifes

 Photographs of hundreds of suicide bombing sites revel a society accustomed to random vioence

 Recognizing the significant contribution of working artists to the cultural life of a region